 Quotes from *Vital Voices – a compilation of women’s words on leadership, selected in a process that began with 18,000 nominees.
 Please note: VV’s CEO Alyse Nelson is one of our featured TroubleMaker’s!!

 It is true that in recent years there has finally been a meaningful increase in the representation of women in medical studies and drug trials.
-There have been meaningful gains in legal protections in the workplace and challenges to damaging laws are continuing, too.
+There have been purposeful gains in legal protections in the workplace and challenges to damaging laws are continuing, too.
 But, while some doors are opening others are being slammed shut.
 A serious, concerted effort is needed to reverse the draconian, anti-women legislation being forced through in some states.

 Meanwhile, the meaningful and enduring work done by our Trouble partners and others continues to add up.
 All those advocates, supporters, resource providers, leadership developers, and role models push the world a little closer toward gender equity every day.
 Change is real.
 TroubleMakers are making it happen!